Getting digestive waste out of your body is just as important as the good stuff you put in!

 The best SIBO protocols also include motility support to prevent relapse!

-When food is not moving through the gut efficiently – a few things can happen.
+When food is not moving through the gut efficiently, a few things can happen.

-As we learned earlier, large intestine bacteria are responsible for fermenting food and breaking it down into useful metabolites and waste.
+As we learned earlier, the large intestine bacteria are responsible for fermenting food and breaking it down into useful metabolites and waste.

-If this fermentation happens too early – it can cause significant bloating, distention and discomfort associated with SIBO.
-The small intestine is “small” in diameter – and there’s less space to tolerate the gas creation.
+If this fermentation happens too early, it can cause significant bloating, distention, and discomfort associated with SIBO.
+The small intestine is “small” in diameter, and there’s less space to tolerate the gas creation.

 The ileocecal valve can switch between cycles of being stuck open or stuck closed.
 You can have bacteria unnaturally producing gas in the small intestine – and the ileocecal valve not opening or closing correctly – that’s a recipe for discomfort & problems with regularity!